Welcome to week 11 of self-isolation. Yep, we’ve been doing this for over 2 months now and with that comes learning new skills!

 • Revise your product line or marketing campaigns – Because consumers spend differently in a recession, they want (need?) to get more value out of their purchases.
 Positioning your business as providing great value, will help you outlive the recession.

 • Consider reducing hours before reducing salaries – If you cut someone’s salary by 10% but ask them to continue to work the same number of hours, they will resent their lower hourly wage and will, subconsciously or otherwise, reduce their productivity.
-A better idea is to cut hours; you’ll save the same amount of cash, but have a better chance of retaining the same level of productivity from your employees.
+A better idea is to cut hours; you’ll save the same amount of cash, but have a better chance of retaining the same level of productivity from your these very tough times.

 Limited offer